-What is a trivial benefit – how do they affect limited company directors?
+We take a look at trivial benefits and how they affect limited company directors.

 A good way to explain trivial benefits is to think of them as small one-off gifts that are given to staff.
 As well as brightening your employee’s day, the gifts are allowable expenses and will reduce your corporation tax bill.
 Examples of trivial benefits include: